evansd/whitenoise/docs/index.rst

 1. There are situations (e.g., when hosted on Heroku) where it's much simpler to have everything handled by your Python application.

 2. WhiteNoise is pretty efficient itself.
-As it only has to serve a limited, fixed set of files it does as much work as it can upfront on itialization so it can serve responses with very little work.
-Also, when used with gunicorn (and most other WSGI servers) the actual business of pushing the file down the network interface is handled by the OS's highly efficient ``sendfile`` implementation, not by Python.
+Because it only has to serve a fixed set of files it does as much work as it can upfront on itialization, meaning it can serve responses with very little work.
+Also, when used with gunicorn (and most other WSGI servers) the actual business of pushing the file down the network interface is handled by the kernel's highly efficient ``sendfile`` system call, not by Python.

 3. If you're using WhiteNoise as the upstream to a CDN (on which more below) then it doesn't really matter that it's not as efficient as nginx as the vast majority of